-In recent years, fashion has increasingly turned to items that not only look beautiful but also have their own history.
-This is why distinctive Chinese knot fasteners — the so-called "frog fasteners," known in English as frog fasteners or frog buttons — have started to appear on runways, in street style, and even in mass market.
+The last few years have seen fashion increasingly turn to items that not only look beautiful but also have their own history.
+This is why distinctive Chinese knot fasteners — known as frog fasteners or frog buttons in English — have started appearing on runways, in street style, and even in mass market fashion.
 They can be seen on jackets, dresses, coats, tops, bags, and even shoes.
-Items in the modern qipao style, linen kimonos with knot fasteners, and minimalist clothing with "Eastern" details have become particularly popular.
+Items in the modern qipao style, linen kimonos with knot fasteners, and minimalist clothing with "Eastern" details have become especially popular.

-For many, this is just a decorative element, but in reality, these fasteners have an ancient tradition and their own name — pankou (pankou).
-They have been part of Chinese clothing culture for several centuries and combine practicality, symbolism, and craftsmanship.
+For many, this is just a decorative element, but in reality, these fasteners have an ancient tradition and their own name — панькоу (pankou).
+They have been a part of Chinese clothing culture for several centuries, combining practicality, symbolism, and craftsmanship.

 What is pankou

 Pankou is a textile fastener made from a cord or fabric strip that is twisted into a decorative knot.
-One part forms a loop, while the other is the "button" or knot that passes through it and secures the clothing.
-Unlike ordinary buttons, there are no hard parts here: the fastener is entirely textile.
+One part forms a loop, while the other forms a "button" or knot that passes through it and secures the clothing.
+Unlike regular buttons, there are no hard parts here: the fastener is entirely textile.

-It is precisely because of their shape that Europeans once began to call such fasteners "frogs" — the curved interweavings resembled the legs or silhouette of a small frog.
+It is precisely because of their shape that Europeans once began calling such fasteners "frogs" — the curved interweavings resembled the legs or silhouette of a small frog.
 This name became particularly established in Western military and theatrical fashion, where similar fasteners were used on uniforms and costumes.

 However, Chinese pankou are much more than just hardware.
 In traditional clothing, they were a noticeable detail that could indicate status, taste, and even wishes for the wearer.

-Interestingly, similar fasteners later appeared in European clothing.
+Interestingly, similar fasteners later appeared in European clothing as well.
 In the 19th century, "frog fasteners" were used on military uniforms, especially hussar ones.
 They served both practical and decorative functions.
-Due to the Orientalist fashion, Europe was actively borrowing elements of "Eastern" style at that time, often in a reinterpreted form.
+Due to Orientalist fashion, Europe was actively borrowing elements of "Eastern" style at that time, often in a reinterpreted form.

 This is why today you can find jackets with "frogs" that externally resemble Chinese pankou but originate from European military tradition.
 Fashion has reinterpreted this form several times — from theatrical costumes to boho style and modern avant-garde.